Oppo BDP-93 Blu-ray disc player: beta firmware

 Format a USB memory stick with the FAT format.

-Unzip the files onto the USB memory stick.
-There should be a single directory called “UPG” with two files in it.
+Unzip the files into the top level of the USB memory stick.
+This should create a single directory called “UPG”, and it contains two files.

 Turn the player on.